jedington/terraform-learning/README.md

     1. `aws configure set region` [your_region_name]
     2. `aws ec2 create-key-pair --key-name` [your_key_name]
 7. [Consul](https://www.consul.io/docs/install) (required//for Deeper Dive section)
-8. Clone repo to your local env: `git clone https://github.com/jedington/terraform-learning.git`
+8. Clone repo to your local env:
+    - [Run] `git clone https://github.com/jedington/terraform-learning.git ~/terraform-learning`

 Once Terraform/AWS/all of that stuff is installed/setup, start running through the folders.
 Move to a working directory within the repo, via CLI of choice, and play around a bit.